 Cons: This couch doesn’t have very long legs and thus sits low to the ground in all forms.
-You’ll also likely have to reshape and adjust the seat cushions fairly often, as they tend to compress and lose their shape over time.
+You’ll also likely have to reshape and adjust the seat cushions fairly often, as they tend to compress and lose shape over time.

 Edenbrook Lynnwood Faux-Leather Upholstered Sofa

-Bottom Line: You’ve probably seen a couch very similar to this one in office buildings, hotel lobbies, and higher-tier waiting rooms before, and for good reason.
-Between the square arms, tufted accents, and faux leather upholstery, this couch allows you to bring a professional look into the comfort of your own home.
+Bottom Line: You’ve probably seen a couch very similar to this one in office buildings, hotel lobbies, and higher-tier waiting rooms before, for a good reason.
+Between the square arms, tufted accents, and faux leather upholstery, this couch allows you to bring a professional look into the comfort of your home.

 Signature Design by Ashley Faux-Leather Pull-Tab Reclining Sofa

-Faux leather is already a nice comfy material to sit on, and this couch's ability to recline only adds to its plush comfort.
+Faux leather is already a nice comfy material to sit on, and this couch's ability to recline only adds to its comfort.

 Bottom Line: Reclining armchairs and couches are often considered the epitome of comfort, especially if they have a built-in ottoman or foot support.
-And this large, sprawling faux leather couch is about as comfortable as you can get, what with the plush cushions and supple upholstery thrown into the mix.
+And this large, sprawling faux leather couch is about as comfortable as you can get, with the plush cushions and supple upholstery thrown into the mix.

 Beverly Fine Furniture Sectional Sofa Set